bramkn/n8n-nodes-iterator/README.md

 The iterator node can be used for paging HTTP requests.
 There is 2 main options for this.

 ### Reference Next
 This can be used if the API has a response which also tells you what the next page is.
+It can also be used with APIs which only give a "next cursor" for example, you will simply need to only put in that part of the string as the expression.
 ![Next](https://github.com/bramkn/n8n-nodes-iterator/blob/master/images/nextResponseExample.png)

-You need to fill in the "currentReference" inside the HTTP node.
+You can use the "currentReference" as the value in the HTTP node.
+So in this case it is the full URL.
 ![currentRef](https://github.com/bramkn/n8n-nodes-iterator/blob/master/images/currentRef.png)

 This will automatically be filled with the correct value, when you setup the Iterator node correctly.
+The Reference Start is the first page it needs to retrieve.
 ![setupNext](https://github.com/bramkn/n8n-nodes-iterator/blob/master/images/setupNext.png)

+An expression is used in the Reference Next, to get the next page for every iteration:
 ![httpNext](https://github.com/bramkn/n8n-nodes-iterator/blob/master/images/httpNext.png)

+When there is no next page left it will stop the loop.

 ### Auto Increment